elastisys/compliantkubernetes/docs/user-guide/prometheus.md

 # Prometheus and Grafana
-This guide gives am introduction to Prometheus and Grafana and where they fit in Compliant Kubernetes, in terms of reducing the compliance burden.
+This guide gives an introduction to Prometheus and Grafana and where they fit in Compliant Kubernetes, in terms of reducing the compliance burden.

 ## Why Prometheus and Grafana?
-Prometheus is open-source solution for monitoring and alerting.
+Prometheus is an open-source solution for monitoring and alerting.
 It works by collecting and processing metrics from the various services in the cluster.
-It is widely used, stable and a [CNCF](https://www.cncf.io/) member.
+It is widely used, stable, and a [CNCF](https://www.cncf.io/) member.
 It is relatively easy to write ServiceMonitors for any custom services to get monitoring data from them into Prometheus.

 Grafana is the most widely used technology for visualization of metrics and analytics.
 It supports a multitude of data sources and it is easy to create custom dashboards.
 Grafana is created by Grafana Labs, a CNCF Silver Member.

 ##Compliance needs
-The requriements to comply with ISO 27001 are stated in ISO [27001:2013](https://www.isms.online/iso-27001/) The annexes that mostly concerns monitoring and alerting are [Annex 12](https://www.isms.online/iso-27001/annex-a-12-operations-security/), article A.12.1.3 "capacity management", and [Annex 16](https://www.isms.online/iso-27001/annex-a-16-information-security-incident-management/) which deals with incident management.
+The requirements to comply with ISO 27001 are stated in ISO [27001:2013](https://www.isms.online/iso-27001/) The annexes that mostly concerns monitoring and alerting are [Annex 12](https://www.isms.online/iso-27001/annex-a-12-operations-security/), article A.12.1.3 "capacity management", and [Annex 16](https://www.isms.online/iso-27001/annex-a-16-information-security-incident-management/) which deals with incident management.

 ### Capacity management
 Article A.12.1.3 states that "The use of resources must be monitored, tuned and projections made of future capacity requirements to ensure the required system performance to meet the business objectives."

 * Promethus and Grafana helps with this as the resource usage, such as storage capacity, cpu, and network usage can be monitored.
-Using visualization in Grafana, projections can be made as to future capacity requriements.
+Using visualization in Grafana, projections can be made as to future capacity requirements.

 The article goes on to say that "Capacity management also needs to be: Pro-active – for example, using capacity considerations as part of change management; Re-active – e.g. triggers and alerts for when capacity usage is reaching a critical point so that timely increases, temporary or permanent can be made."

 * Prometheus has a rich alerting functionality, allowing you to set up alerts to warn if, for example, thresholds are exceeded or performance is degraded.

 ### Incident management
 Annex A.16.1 is about management of information security incidents, events and weaknesses.
 The objective in this Annex A area is to ensure a consistent and effective approach to the lifecycle of incidents, events and weaknesses.
-Incidents needs to be tracked, reported, and lessons learned from them to improve processes and reduce the possibility of similar icidents occuring in the future.
+Incidents needs to be tracked, reported, and lessons learned from them to improve processes and reduce the possibility of similar incidents occurring in the future.

-Prometheus and Grafana can help with this by maing it easier to:
+Prometheus and Grafana can help with this by making it easier to:

 * collect evidence as soon as possible after the occurrence.
 * conduct an information security forensics analysis